Be-Secure/BeSman/README.md

 ![BeSman](./BeSman-logo-horizontal.png)

 BeSman (pronounced as ‘B-e-S-man’) is a command-line utility designed for creating and provisioning customized security environments.
-It helps security professionals streamline the project setup phase, enabling them to focus on their specific tasks.
+It helps security professionals to reduce the turn around time for assessment of Open Source projects, AI Models, Model Datasets and Documents leaving them focus on the assessment task rather than setting up environment for it.

-It also provides seamless support for creating and executing playbooks, enabling users to automate complex workflows and tasks.
+It also provides seamless support for creating and executing BeS playbooks, enabling users to automate complex workflows and tasks.
 With BeSman, users can efficiently manage and execute playbooks, streamlining their processes and enhancing productivity.

 # Key Features